Klipper3d/klipper/docs/Installation.md

 Raspberry Pi 2 or Raspberry Pi 3 computer be used as the host machine.

-It should be possible to run the Klipper host software on any recent Linux distribution, but doing so will require Linux admin knowledge to translate these installation instructions to the particulars of that machine.
+It should be possible to run the Klipper host software on any computer running a recent Linux distribution, but doing so will require Linux admin knowledge to translate these installation instructions to the particulars of that machine.

 Klipper currently supports Atmel ATmega based micro-controllers and Arduino Due (Atmel SAM3x8e ARM micro-controller) printers.